RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check how Insights Results Aggregator reacts to non existent configuration file
 * Check how Insights Results Aggregator reacts to broken database configuration
 * Check how Insights Results Aggregator reacts to situation when Kafka is not reachable

+## `insights-results-aggregator/x.feature`

+* Check if the organizations endpoint is reachable (with proper auth. token and filled-in database with report for one org)
+* Check if the organizations endpoint is reachable (with proper auth. token and filled-in database with reports for two orgs)

 ## `insights-results-aggregator-cleaner/cleanup_selected_records.feature`